Narthorn/ctf/2020-10-24_DGSESIEE/250_vx_elliptique/README.md

 ![livres_Friang.png](livres_Friang.png)

-The flag is easily visible in the barcode of the 2nd book.
+The flag is easily visible in the barcode of the 2nd book: `DGSESIEE{BF-2703-9020-RTQM}`.

 ---

+### process

 I don't know anything about elliptic curves!
 If I did, this would probably have been trivial.

-I also feel like I missed some tricks² that could have made this easier, but it was still fairly simple, just a lot of lost time being frustrated with sage's documentation.
+I also feel like I missed some tricks<a name="2b">[²](#2)</a> that could have made this easier, but it was still fairly simple, just a lot of lost time being frustrated with sage's documentation.

 ---

-<a name="1">¹</a>: To eliminate the other 2 possibilities, since we know that P(x1,y1) is supposed to be a multiple of P, it must have the same order as P. Fortunately that's computationally easy to check:
+<a name="1">[¹](#1b)</a>: To eliminate the other 2 possibilities, since we know that P(x1,y1) is supposed to be a multiple of P, it must have the same order as P. Fortunately that's computationally easy to check:

 ```python
 sage: [p1.order() == P.order() for p1 in lift_y(y1)]